 In this text, we have singled out some of the most beautiful restaurants and the ones with the best food in Sithonia.
 For each, you will find a short description of the location, details of what we tried, as well as the average prices you can expect.
 When it comes to prices, keep in mind that we mostly only had water to drink, only sometimes a glass of wine.
 Enjoy and enjoy!

 1. Paul’s tavern (Parthenonas)

 Arriving in the authentic Greek village of Parthenonas will take you back in time.
 The village is small but beautiful.
 You can park your car in the square (where you will see an olive tree about 1,000 years old), and then walk up and down the cobbled streets.
 You can also reach the restaurant by car, but for me, a ten-minute walk through the village is so relaxing and nice.

-A table in the famous Paul’s Tavern should reserved days in advance (make sure you ask for a table in the lower garden by the cliff), and it is best to arrive around 7 pm, have dinner and wait for the most beautiful spectacular sunset (around 9 pm), when the colors of the sky overflow like tempera on a painting palette.
-Dinner here is definitely worth it because of the unique atmosphere and scenery.
-In this tavern you will enjoy great food, wine and a fascinating view of the Toroneos bay and the turtle-shaped island of Kelyfos.
+A table in the famous Paul’s Tavern should be reserved days in advance (make sure you ask for a table in the lower garden by the cliff), and it is best to arrive around 7 pm, have dinner and wait for the most beautiful spectacular sunset (around 9 pm) when the colors of the sky overflow like tempera on a painting palette.
+Dinner here is worth it because of the unique atmosphere and scenery.
+In this tavern, you will enjoy great food, wine, and a fascinating view of Toroneos bay and the turtle-shaped island of Kelyfos.

 What to eat?

 My recommendation goes for lamb chops, which are prepared perfectly in most Greek villages.
 They are grilled with a lot of spices so that they are crispy and aromatic and they are served with French fries.
 Pork ribs are also excellent.
 You can order a Greek salad with the meat, and for dessert, the famous Greek sweet – Greek yogurt with honey.
 Dinner for two adults and a child costs around € 40.